 (a) Clarksons Research may, without liability to the Customer, disable the Customer’s and Authorised Users’ password, account and access to all or part of the Service and Content and Clarksons Research shall be under no obligation to provide any or all of the Service or Content while the invoice(s) concerned remain(s) unpaid; and

 (b) interest shall accrue on such due amounts at an annual rate equal to 3% over the then current lending rate of Clarksons Research’s bankers in the UK at the date the relevant invoice was issued, commencing on the due date and continuing until fully paid, whether before or after judgment.

-12.5 Unless otherwise agreed in writing by Clarksons Research, all amounts and fees stated or referred to in the Agreement: (a) shall be payable in [GBP]; (b), are non-cancellable and non-refundable; and (c) are exclusive of value added tax, which shall be added to Clarksons Research’s invoice(s) at the appropriate rate.
+12.7 Unless otherwise agreed in writing by Clarksons Research, all amounts and fees stated or referred to in the Agreement: (a) shall be payable in British pounds sterling; and (b) are non-cancellable and non-refundable.

 13. Proprietary rights